A quieter way out

 01The mind

 The mind retires first.
-The drink follows.
+The rest follows.

 A man walking on a tree-lined path in warm golden morning light